shamazmazum/AmnesiaTheDarkDescent/README.md

 * [Linux](#building--playing-linux) - Compiling instructions for Linux.

 ## Prerequisites
+All releases:

-- A copy of Amnesia: the Dark Descent (For playing the game)
+- A copy of Amnesia: the Dark Descent (For playing the game, many files necessary for launching don't come with the source code)

+Windows:
-- Visual Studio 2010 (Windows, for compiling the engine)
+- Visual Studio C++ 2010 (for compiling the engine), express edition is fine: https://visualstudio.microsoft.com/vs/older-downloads/
-- Visual Studio 2017 (Windows, for compiling the game)
+- VS 2010 Service pack 1 (the main game won't compile without this): https://www.microsoft.com/en-us/download/details.aspx?id=34677

+Linux:
-- CMake, Make (Linux, for compiling)
+- CMake, Make (for compiling)

 ## Project Overview (Windows)
 The game is built from two separate solutions: The engine solution named `HPL2_2010` and the main game solution named `Lux`.